-Our roots lie in the vision of Joseph Rowntree, the philanthropist Quaker and Liberal businessman, and his commitment to tackle the underlying causes of many social, economic and political ills.
+Our roots lie in the vision of Joseph Rowntree, the philanthropist, Quaker, Liberal and successful businessman, and his commitment to tackle the underlying causes of many social, economic and political ills.

 In 1904, aged 68, Joseph Rowntree established three organisations each with its own distinct purpose: the Joseph Rowntree Charitable Trust, the Village Trust (now the Joseph Rowntree Foundation) and the Joseph Rowntree Social Services Trust Ltd (JRSST) which, in 1990, became The Joseph Rowntree Reform Trust Ltd (JRRT).

 Joseph Rowntree set out his vision for the trusts in a founding memorandum.
 Shares in his chocolate making company, from which he generated his wealth, were bestowed on each organisation.
 To this day, the three are distinct, legally separate entities each with its own board of trustees or directors.

 From the outset, what distinguished JRSST was its structure: as a limited company it could give funds to overtly political causes, not bound by charity regulations, a situation that maintains today.

 Joseph Rowntree gave his original directors, many of them family members, wide powers and few directions.
 Over the years, the 1904 founding memorandum has served as a source of inspiration and guidance to the Trust Directors.
 Today, none of the Directors are members of the Rowntree family but the links with Quakerism, liberalism and progressive politics continue.